blubryaaa/V1CODEZERO/README.md

 ## 🔧 Troubleshooting
 **Connection Error: "Couldn't Link Device"**
 - ✅ Make sure the number correct: `628xx` (without +62 or 0)
-- ✅ The Number must already registered on WhatsApp
+- ✅ The number must registered on WhatsApp
 - ✅ Pairing code only 30s - ASAP!

 **Module Not Found**